spar65/LoanOfficerAI-MCP-POC/README.md

 - **"How complex is this to implement?"** → Technical Guide + Architecture
 - **"What are the risks and benefits?"** → Executive Summary + Future Considerations
 - **"How do we know it's working correctly?"** → Testing Strategy + Logging

+## 🌟 Open Source Information

+### License

+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+### Contributing

+We welcome contributions from the community!
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on:

+- How to set up the development environment
+- Coding standards and best practices
+- Pull request process
+- Types of contributions we're looking for

+### Code of Conduct

+This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

+### Austin AI Alliance

+This project was created for the **Austin AI Alliance** community to demonstrate practical AI applications in financial services.
+Austin AI Alliance members are especially welcome to:

+- Use this as a learning resource
+- Adapt for your own projects
+- Present at meetups and conferences
+- Collaborate on enhancements

+### Recognition

+Special thanks to the Austin AI Alliance for fostering innovation in AI applications and providing a platform for sharing knowledge.

+### Enterprise MCP Framework

+This project demonstrates the **Enterprise MCP™** framework for production-ready AI integration:

+- **[Enterprise MCP Framework](ENTERPRISE_MCP_FRAMEWORK.md)**: Comprehensive methodology for business AI deployment
+- **Production Patterns**: Security, compliance, and scalability best practices
+- **Business Integration**: ERP, CRM, and database system connections
+- **Commercial Licensing**: Available for enterprise implementations

+### Intellectual Property Protection

+While this project is open source under the MIT License, certain protections are in place:

+- **Attribution Requirements**: See [ATTRIBUTION.md](ATTRIBUTION.md) for proper usage guidelines
+- **Trademark Notice**: Project name and branding are protected - see [TRADEMARK_NOTICE.md](TRADEMARK_NOTICE.md)
+- **Innovation Record**: Key innovations documented for defensive purposes - see [INNOVATION_RECORD.md](INNOVATION_RECORD.md)
+- **Enterprise MCP™**: Trademark framework for commercial implementations

+These protections ensure proper credit while maintaining open source accessibility.

 ## Additional Documentation